Where to Touch, How to Contact: A Hierarchical RL-MPC Framework for Geometry-Aware Sim-to-Real Manipulation: APPENDIX

 \subsubsection{Scaling of Observation}

 To improve training stability and generalization across objects of different sizes, all observation components are normalized (divided) by the characteristic size of the object.
-We set this size to be 0.15 for all letters, and 0.10 for the cube.
+We set this size to be 0.15 for all letters, 0.10 for the cube and 0.16 for the rectangular object in three tasks.